LBC-LNBio/pyKVFinder/docs/_sources/_cli/index.rst.txt

     $ pyKVFinder <.pdb> --hydropathy

   In addition, the user can define one of the built-in hydrophobicity scale.
-The built-in hydrophobicity scales are: EisenbergWeiss, HessaHeijne, KyteDoolittle, MoonFleming, WimleyWhite and ZhaoLondon.
+The built-in hydrophobicity scales are: EisenbergWeiss, HessaHeijne, KyteDoolittle, MoonFleming, RadzickaWolfenden, WimleyWhite and ZhaoLondon.

   .. code-block:: bash